azrafe7/punk.fx/WIKI.md

 It's worth noting that an FXImage representing the whole screen will trigger the update of the effects at the end of every frame, so it can be quite resource intensive (expecially in terms of CPU usage and rendering time).

 Another thing to keep in mind is that the FXImage will actually be drawn on top of the screen buffer, so if you're applying a fade effect to it you will see the _real_ screen below show through.
 To prevent this you can simply clear the FP.buffer before rendering the FXImage.
+A simple way to achieve this is by using the [`onPreRender`](http://azrafe7.github.com/punk.fx/docs/punk/fx/graphics/FXImage.html#onPreRender) property of FXImage:

+		fxScreen.onPreRender = function(fxImage:*) {
+			FP.screen.refresh();
+		};

+<a id="otherGraphics"></a>

+#### Applying Effects to Other Graphics

+All of the _FX-graphics_ you find in the `punk.fx.graphics` package expose most of the same functionalities FXImage has, so, if you want to apply effects to other graphics (different from FXImage), the process is the same:

+		var fxImage:FXImage = new FXImage(TURRET);
+		var fxText:FXText = new FXText("Hello World!");
+		var fxSpritemap:FXSpritemap = new FXSpritemap(TANK_SPRITEMAP, 48, 32);
+		...
+		var pixelateFX:PixelateFX = new PixelateFX();
+		var fadeFX:FadeFX = new FadeFX(.5);

+		FXMan.add([fxImage, fxText, fxSpritemap], [pixelateFX, fadeFX]);
+		pixelateFX.scale = 10;

+<a id="entityEffects"></a>

+#### Applying Effects to Entities

+To apply effects to entities a special class has been made: `FXLayer`.
+It's very similar to the other graphic classes, but has an `entities` property that lets you add multiple entities to it, so that the effects will be applied to all of them when rendered.

+It works as an overlay (or an extra buffer if you want): entities are drawn on to it, effects are applied, and then all of it gets rendered to the screen (or to the specified target).
+Here's a simple example:

+		var simpleEntity:Entity = new Entity(...);
+		var player:PlayerEntity = new PlayerEntity(...);
+		var particles:ParticlesEntity = new ParticlesEntity(...);

+		var colorTransformFX:ColorTranformFX = new ColorTransformFX(1.2, .7, 1, .5);

+		var fxLayer:FXLayer = new FXLayer();  // with no parameters will default to the size of the screen fxLayer.entities.add([simpleEntity, player, particles]);
+		fxLayer.effects.add(colorTransformFX);

 <a id="effects"></a>